Special Event Terms And Conditions

 A list of confirmed press should also be provided to Special Events by 3:00 p.m. the day before the Event.

-In the rare instance that the Museum permits television or Internet coverage of an event, the Communications Department must have staff present to supervise any taping or filming activity, and the Host must comply with the Museum’s standards for working with such press.
-A copy of these guidelines is available upon request.
+In the instance that the Museum permits television or Internet coverage of an event, the host must comply with the Filming and Photography Guidelines.
 The Whitney has discretion to terminate any taping or filming activity if it becomes apparent that such activity fails to comply with the Requirements.